Clarkkkk/nginx-config-formatter/packages/core/README.md

--i, --indentStyle              style of indentation, space or tab, defaults to space -c, --dontJoinCurlyBracket     if true, the opening bracket starts with a new line, defaults to false -a, --align                    align the values of all directives in the same block, defaults to false -l, --trailingBlankLines       append a trailing blank line at the end of the file, defaults to false -ext, --extension              the file extension of nginx config files, defaults to conf
+-i, --indentStyle              style of indentation, space or tab, defaults to space -c, --dontJoinCurlyBracket     if true, the opening bracket starts with a new line, defaults to false -a, --align                    align the values of all directives in the same block, defaults to false -l, --trailingBlankLines       Append a trailing blank line after the opening bracket, defaults to false -ext, --extension              the file extension of nginx config files, defaults to conf

 ```